-The owner of this house was apparently Tyler Caldwell (1819-1898), son of Francis Caldwell and Lydia Hovey who lived on property.
-The Hovey family the lots along the north side of East St. to Wainwright Street, originally deeded to John Winthrop Jr., although he is not believed to have built a house here.
+The owner of this house was apparently Tyler Caldwell (1819-1898), son of Francis Caldwell and Lydia Hovey who lived on this property.
+The Hovey family owned the lots along the north side of East St. to Wainwright Street, originally deeded to John Winthrop Jr., although it is unknown if he built a house here.

 The Ipswich Chronicle recorded the obituary of Tyler Caldwell in 1898:

 “Tyler Caldwell was stricken with paralysis, and was ill but four days.
 He was born Jan.
 1, 1819 and was the third son of the late Francis Caldwell.
 Three of his five brothers died more suddenly than he, — they died instantly.

 In 1860, Tyler married Mrs. Prime, a widow, with one daughter, now Mrs. Daniel Wells.
 Mrs. Caldwell died in August, 1876. leaving a son and daughter, Francis Caldwell, of Providence, and Mrs. Mary Caldwell Thorndyke, of Loveland, Colorado.